CvonChossyRieder/qaware-blog-source/content/posts/2020-11-30-smart-office-lorawan-gcp.md

 draft: true
 ---

 The initial idea for this project dates back to November 2019, when I attended an event about the digital strategy of my home town Rosenheim.
-One of the talks at this event was about Rosenheim becoming a Smart city presented by speakers from Komro, the local internet provider, and the municipal utilities.
-They presented many ideas different use cases, like power cicuit monitoring or room climate control.
+One of the talks at this event was about Rosenheim becoming a Smart City presented by speakers from Komro, the local internet provider, and the municipal utilities.
+They presented many ideas and different use cases, like power circuit monitoring or room climate control.
 See https://smartcity-rosenheim.de for more details.

 Pretty much at the same time, we had just opened our QAware office in Rosenheim.
-It was apparant to me that the presented LoRaWAN technology together with a serverless backend would be an awesome combination to implement simple use cases such as CO2 monitoring in our meeting rooms or temparature readings in our server room.
+It was apparent to me that the presented LoRaWAN technology together with a serverless backend would be an awesome combination to implement simple use cases such as CO2 monitoring in our meeting rooms or temperature readings in our server room.
 Unfortunately, COVID19 kicked in then and we had to transform our offices into safe environments to work.
 And guess what: even more use cases emerged like occupancy detection on shared desks and even toilets.

 During our QAgarage day I finally found the time to write up this blog post and build the *Klo Ampel*, a digital occupancy indicator for toilets.
 Great fun!